 [Regulation 17 inserted in Gazette 5 Jan 2001 p.
 115.]

-18. Prescribed conditions for a works approval or licence
+18. Conditions prescribed (Act s.
+62(1))

 There is prescribed for the purposes of section 62(1)(h) of the Act as a condition of a works approval or licence the condition that if the Chief Executive Officer certifies that the results of a specified monitoring programme or measurements taken for the purposes of a specified monitoring programme may be relevant to determining whether or not there has been a breach of the Act or regulations made under the Act —

 (a) then monitoring equipment used for the purposes of a specified monitoring programme is to be approved monitoring equipment; and